Les-S-niK/Polonium/README.md

 # Polonium
 Polonium is a studying-oriented C++ Web HTTP-JSON API Framework.
-Now in developing.
+Developing finished.
+There will be a new version of the project in my repositories named "Plonarium".

 # This project uses third-party libraries:
 stephenberry/glaze (Copyright (c) 2019 - present, Stephen Berry) MIT <br>